ambar3497/ambar3497/ReadMe.md

 # 💫 About Me:
 Hello visitor!!
 My name is Ambar Pathak I'm a graduate student majoring in data science from George Washington University.
 I'm also working as a communication professional for George Washington University School of Business what I'm responsible for assets and ideas generation for the marketing team.
 Prior to this, I worked in a Fortune 500 company Larsen and Toubro Infotech when I got to work in various roles starting from a graduate engineering trainee all the way up to program coordinator.
 In these roles, I was responsible for data preprocessing and information extraction from large amounts of data generated from the business operations in Europe Middle Eastern and Africa region.
 I was also responsible for delivering generated insights to business stakeholders to help them expand their footprint.

-Additionally, I have research interests in astrophysics and microbiology with data science.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/ambar-pathak-118b30b3/)